orao-network/solana-vrf/callback/README.md

     Callback instructions have some requirements imposed on their list of accounts (see the [Callback](#callback) section bellow).

-As you can see the minimal client program could have just two instructions: first one to initialize the state PDA and the second one to perform the Request CPi.
+As you can see the minimal client program could have just two instructions: first one to initialize the state PDA and the second one to perform the Request CPI.
 The complete example of a Callback VRF client program could be found in the [rust/examples/cpi](./rust/examples/cpi) folder.

 ### 2. Register your client program at the Callback VRF